How (and What) to Store Food for Emergencies: 20 Basics You MUST Have to Start Your Food Storage Off Right

 Here's one of my most favorite snacks, and I try to keep these in our store room: Epic Bars!
 They come in lots of flavors, and you can get them on Amazon for much less than in the stores.

-You should keep several containers of dried beans on hand.
+You should keep several containers of dried beans on hand (IF you like beans, that is).
 You can get all fancy with your beans, but your basic Pinto beans are really inexpensive and delicious too!